-Prior to the execution of any lease between the Agent and the applicant, the Agent will certify in writing that the family meets all conditions governing eligibility and suitability.
+Prior to the execution of any lease between the Agent and the applicant, the Agent will certify in writing that the family meets, or, in the case of an RRC applicant, is engaged in activities to meet, all conditions governing eligibility and suitability.
 The specific requirements for eligibility and suitability are critical to the success of the property and are outlined below.